 Up to and including the 1976 European Championship finals in Yugoslavia no manufacturer’s name could be found on the Nationaltrikot, but the kit that was worn during the 1978 FIFA World Cup in Argentina carried the logo of Erima GmbH – a company founded in the town of Reutlingen that in 1976 had become part of Adidas, the biggest supplier of equipment to the German national team since the 1950s.

-The sale of replica club shirts had been popular for a number of years, but as a fan article the German national Trikot had not really been heavily marketed.
-Unlike in England German fans were seldom seen wearing the national shirt, even when attending a match: there would be little fanfare whenever a new kit was released, and quite often the team would be seen sporting different styles and variations of the national colours that would never be released as officially licensed replicas for supporters.
+There was little fanfare whenever a new kit was released, and quite often the team could be seen sporting different styles and variations of designs that were never released as officially licensed replicas for supporters.
 Such variations included the 1988-1992 “flag” shirt with both a round and scalloped collar, the psychedelic “Patchwork tile” design both with collar flaps and without, and an unique green “flag” shirt that saw its sole appearance in the friendly against England at Wembley in the autumn of 1991.

-Although official replica versions of the iconic white “flag” shirt had been produced in fairly limited numbers during the late 1980s and early 1990s, the first strip to be outwardly marketed to supporters would be the 1992 edition released ahead of the European Championships in Sweden.
+Although official replica versions of the iconic white “flag” shirt had been produced in fairly limited numbers during the late 1980s and early 1990s, the first strip to be outwardly marketed to supporters was the 1992 edition released ahead of the European Championships in Sweden.
 Someone at the DFB had clearly spotted the marketing and promotional potential, and from that point on a newly-designed Trikot would be released every two years to coincide with the next upcoming major international tournament.

 The standard white/black and green/white colours that had been the accepted standard for many years were also subjected to a number of changes, and in just over a decade the Nationalmannschaft would be seen on the pitch in different shades of green and even charcoal grey, black and red.

-While up until the early 1990s it had been fairly rare to see armies of German supporters clad in the Schwarz und Weiß, by the time of the 2006 World Cup finals nearly every other football-loving person on the streets of Germany could be seen wearing a replica shirt.
+While up until the early 1990s it had been fairly rare to see armies of German supporters clad in the famous Schwarz und Weiß, by the time of the 2006 World Cup finals nearly every other football-loving person on the streets of Germany could be seen wearing a replica shirt.
 Young children could be seen in specially-made versions of the Nationaltrikot, and even the wives and girlfriends of the players sitting in the stands were supplied with the official team colours.

-The Nationaltrikot from 1988
+The Nationaltrikot from 1986

 1988-1992: Der “Klassiker” »